Federal judge green-lights jury visit to Aurora detention center in forced-labor lawsuit

 A federal judge granted a request on Thursday to have jurors visit the privately run U.S. Immigration and Customs Enforcement detention center in Aurora as part of an upcoming civil trial over alleged forced labor practices.

-U.S. District Court Senior Judge John L. Kane said he wanted the “best possible trial,” and postponed his decision until he visited the facility with the lawyers last month.
-Although he granted the request, Kane imposed conditions on the jurors’ visit to ensure that they would not be exposed to extraneous information that could influence their decision.
+U.S. District Court Senior Judge John L. Kane said he wanted the “best possible trial,” and initially postponed his decision until he could visit the facility with the lawyers last month.
+Although he granted the request after a hearing, Kane imposed conditions on the jurors’ visit to ensure that they would not be exposed to extraneous information that could influence their decision.

 The plaintiff detainees also alleged GEO Group unjustly enriched itself by paying them only $1 per day through a “voluntary” labor program.